-This project will both add a new entry space to the existing library, and provide a renovated and updated state-of-the-art collegiate library for UMass Dartmouth.
+This project added both a new entry space to the existing library, and a renovated and updated state-of-the-art collegiate library for UMass Dartmouth..

-Designed by noted architect, Paul Rudolph, this building has served the campus well since its construction in 1973.
-However the entry has always been seen as unwelcoming and progress in state of the art library technologies and services have outpaced the building.
-Funded in part by a major donation, this project has been undertaken to provide a new, more attractive and welcoming entry that will create a whole new face for the Library.
-In the library itself, the new information systems typically found in a modern library will be better accommodated in proper settings.
+Designed by noted architect, Paul Rudolph, this building served the campus well since its construction in 1973.
+However the entry had always been seen as un-welcoming and progress in state of the art library technologies and services have outpaced the building.
+Funded in part by a major donation, this project was undertaken to provide a new, more attractive and welcoming entry that creates a whole new face for the Library.
+In the library itself, the new information systems typically found in a modern library are now better accommodated in proper settings.
 Additionally the mechanical and electrical systems in the building were completely replaced by the most recent technological and energy efficient systems.

-The project will represent the combined efforts of two architectural firms, both with extensive experience with library design.
+The project represented the combined efforts of two architectural firms, both with extensive experience with library design.
 Begun as two projects, the renovation and addition were combined into a single project under DCAMM's direction.